ScotSpirit Holiday Voucher Scheme for unpaid carers and low income families

 in Scotland are in the top 5% of areas for child poverty

-Bed and breakfasts, guest houses, hotels, hostels, camping parks and visitor attractions in Scotland are encouraged to get involved in the scheme by signing up to participate and showing support for unpaid carers, low-income families and disadvantaged young people to take a fully funded day trip or overnight stay, from August 2021 to December 2022.
+Bed and breakfasts, guest houses, hotels, hostels, camping/holiday parks, self-catering accommodation and visitor attractions in Scotland are encouraged to get involved in the scheme by signing up to participate and showing support for unpaid carers, low-income families and disadvantaged young people to take a fully funded day trip or overnight stay, from August 2021 to December 2022.